India's massive preparation for Donald Trump visit 'unprecedented' | DW | 24.02.2020

 US President Donald Trump will arrive in India to a major charm offensive in New Delhi, despite no substantive agreement on agenda.
 Walls have been built to hide slums, and the army has been deployed to provide security.

-India is set to welcome US President Donald Trump on Monday, who arrives for a two-day visit that will feature a mega rally attended by a crowd of "millions."
+India is set to welcome Donald Trump on Monday, as the US President arrives for a two-day visit that will feature a mega rally attended by a crowd of "millions."
 The visit follows weeks of preparations that have made headlines in the country, and often been criticized for being excessive.

 Trump arrives in the western city of Ahmedabad in Gujarat — the home state of Indian Prime Minister Narendra Modi — after a 17-hour flight with a refuel stopover at Ramstein military base in Germany.